Selvi Ananda

-Selvi Ananda Putri (born 9 January 1989) is the current Second Lady of Indonesia as the wife of the 14th vice president Gibran Rakabuming Raka.
-She is also the daughter-in-law of the seventh Indonesian president Joko Widodo and the first lady Iriana.
+Selvi Ananda Putri (born 9 January 1989) is the current Second Lady of Indonesia, as the wife of Gibran Rakabuming Raka, the 14th vice president of Indonesia.
+She is also the daughter-in-law of Joko Widodo, the seventh president, and First Lady Iriana.

 Career

 Presenter and banker

-Selvi Ananda was known to be active in various activities during her college years.
-One of the activities she did was as a presenter on the local television station TATV (Terang Abadi Television).
-After completing her college, Selvi worked at Panin Bank, a private bank based in Indonesia.
+During her college years, Selvi worked as a presenter on the local television station TATV (Terang Abadi Television).
+After completing her college education, Selvi worked at Panin Bank, a private bank based in Indonesia.

 Second Lady of Indonesia

-Selvi Ananda officially became the Second Lady of Indonesia on 20 October 2024.
-She is also the second youngest Second Lady of Indonesia after Siti Rahmiati Hatta, wife of the first Vice President Mohammad Hatta.
-She also automatically becomes General Chair of the National Crafts Council replacing Wury Estu Handayani.
-In January she was appointed the central management of the National Crafts Council at the Vice President's Palace.
+Gibran assumed office as vice president on 20 October 2024, and Selvi Ananda became the Second Lady.
+She is the second youngest second lady of Indonesia after Siti Rahmiati Hatta, wife of the first vice president Mohammad Hatta.
+She also became the General Chair of the National Crafts Council, succeeding Wury Estu Handayani.
+In January, she was appointed the central management of the National Crafts Council at the Vice President's Palace.
 The Dekranas management consists of the spouse/companion of ministers in Red and White Cabinet.

-In Prabowo Subianto's presidency, she assumed most of the functions of the First Lady on social affairs, as the First Lady's seat is vacant due to separation of Prabowo Subianto and his wife, Titiek Suharto.
+In addition, she has assumed most of the functions of the First Lady on social affairs, as the First Lady's seat is vacant due to the separation of Prabowo Subianto and his wife Titiek Suharto in 1998.

+With the completion of the Vice Presidential Palace in January 2026, the office of vice president has begun its relocation process to Nusantara.
+She, her husband, and their two children will start to reside in Nusantara within 2026.

 Personal life

 She was married to Gibran on 11 June 2015.
-Their first child, a son called Jan Ethes Srinarendra, was born on 10 March 2016.
+Their first child, a son named Jan Ethes Srinarendra, was born on 10 March 2016.
 She later gave birth to a daughter named La Lembah Manah at the Muhammadiyah Hospital in Surakarta on 15 November 2019.